newrelic-experimental/learn-labs-advance-your-nrql/lab-03/readme.md

 SELECT count(*) FROM Transaction WHERE appName='WebPortal' AND duration > 0.0577
 ```

 Whilst this works it needs updating manually each time the average changes.
 The NRQL sub query feature allows us to derive this value with a sub query.
-To use a sub query is striaghtforward, simply replace the value you are testing against with a bracketed query:
+To use a sub query is straightforward, simply replace the value you are testing against with a bracketed query:

 ```
 SELECT ...
 FROM ...
 WHERE column > (SELECT...)